Bryan Adams, Russell Peters get help from Justin Trudeau for Junos skit

 The awards show was expected to have a certain tinge of sadness.

-Among the artists in the running this year were the late Leonard Cohen, who was up for album of the year, and singer Gord Downie, who won the Juno for songwriter of the year.
+Among the artists in the running this year were the late Leonard Cohen, who won album of the year, and singer Gord Downie, who won the songwriter of the year Juno for his “Secret Path” solo project, which recounts the life of 12-year-old Chanie Wenjack, who died in 1966 after running away from a residential school.
+“Secret Path” also won the best adult alternative album and recording package of the year awards.

+“Thank you for stepping into the wind, for following the sound you’ve been sort of hearing your entire life.
+For looking to see what has been bothering you a little bit,” Downie said in a pre-recorded acceptance speech for the songwriter award.

+“For recognizing that we’re not completely Canada yet.
+For seeing we have friends, our fellow countrymen and women, who are in big trouble.
+For recognizing our friends who were here before us, at least for thousands of years.

 Backed by a slideshow of black and white photos of Cohen and accompanied by two other singers, Feist performed a cover of his song “Hey, That’s No Way To Say Goodbye.”